wp-plugins/robo-gallery/readme.txt

 = How to change font color of the gallery image caption? =

 In gallery settings you can enable custom caption settings where you can customize font color and see results in live preview

+= How to make gallery thumbnails with rounded corners? =

+In gallery settings you can find section rounds where with special options you can define radius for the gallery thumbnails

 = Is it possible to create target blank links? =